-Singapore Volition acquired the patent application for an endometriosis test ("NuQ Endo") in June 2011 and the Company is now in the process of developing the test based on its existing NuQTM technology.
+Singapore Volition acquired the patent application for an endometriosis test ("NuQ Endo") in June 2011 and the Company is now in the process of developing the test based on its existing NuQ® technology.
 The NuQ Endo test is designed to be a simple blood test taken at two stages of a woman's menstrual cycle, during menses and partway through the month.
 If the two measurements show quantitative differences in total nucleosome level, endometriosis is indicated.
 Hypothesis-testing and clinical proof of concept work (to demonstrate that the test is feasible or has the potential to be used and effective) on the endometriosis test is currently being carried out in the Company's laboratory.
-The Company will continue with validation of the NuQ Endo endometriosis test in 2012.
-The Company will review the best ways of commercializing a product on the IVD market in the late first quarter of 2012 if the validations prove its diagnostic potential.
-If the Company is successful in developing a reliable test, we hope to partner with large pharmaceutical companies to bring these tests to the IVD clinical market.
+The Company completed pilot studies of the NuQ Endo endometriosis test in 2012 and expects to commence large trials in 2013.
 The NuQ Endo test is too early in its development for the Company to accurately determinate the manufacturing costs and sale price of the test.
 The NuQ Endo test is not currently being developed for the RUO market.